DalilaPirvu/Workable/README.md

 ##### Jupyter Notebooks:

-Designed to interact with and demonstrate the usage of the functions provided in bubble_tools.py
+Designed to interact with and demonstrate the usage of the functions provided in `bubble_tools.py'.
+Additional usage examples can be found in the `.ipynb' and `.html' files contained in other repositories on my profile.

 ##### Folders `w/' and `wevolvebubble/':